ksmithut/crummy/README.md

   }
 }))
 app.use((req, res, next) => {
-  req.log.info(req.method, req.path); // Will log the path requested, as well as any default meta data })
+  req.log.info(req.method, req.path) // Will log the path requested, as well as any default meta data })

 // ... routes, other middleware, app.listen(), etc.